jtwalker/Furniture-Rental-System/ReadMe.txt

 IMPORTANT: This project no longer runs due to the use of an external SQL server that we no longer have access to.

+Group project by Jennifer Holland and Justin Walker.

 1. Run the solution.

 2. Employee: username: johndoe | password: 12345